 - Small class sizes, innovative assignments that enhance employment skills and no exams.

 - Student experience - widening horizons through visits, guest speakers, and extra training opportunities.
-We offer a range of additional qualifications to enhance your skills and knowledge; we also have a full week of courses aimed at enhancing your employability upon graduation.
+We offer a range of additional qualifications to enhance your skills and knowledge.

 What you will learn

 The programme has been developed to provide opportunities to learn about all aspects of young children’s education and care.

 Students benefit from linking practical activities and experiences in the work environment to theories relating to children’s education and care.